 I was very familiar with the podcasting world.
 At that point, I had been a guest on dozens of podcasts.
 I had been to the Spark Christian Podcasting Conference to network and connect with more hosts.
 I have tons of friends who are podcasters.

-And I was absolutely convinced that having my own podcast was not for me.
+And I was absolutely convinced that launching a podcast was not for me.
 I did not have time to come up with more new content every week.
 Most people will tell you that each episode takes 8 – 10 hours to schedule a guest, outline the content, conduct an interview, edit the recording, create the graphics, upload to the host, make the audio clips, and promote it on social media.

 Just the thought of adding that many things to my weekly to do list made me exhausted.